SimRacingCraftsmen/SRC-100-DrinkBox---TriMode/README.md

 ## Support

-For questions or support, visit [simracingcraftsmen.com](https://simracingcraftsmen.com)
+For questions or support, send an email to support@simracingcraftsmen.com

 ---